-RETRACT LENGTH: the distance to travel away from the line end point RETRACT HEIGHT : the distance to rise as the tip moves away from the line end.
-This must be smaller than the value of Z-clearance in that point.
-RETRACT SPEED: the speed at which to move along the retract path
+RETRACT LENGTH: the distance to travel away from the line end point RETRACT HEIGHT: the distance to rise as the tip moves away from the line end.
+This must be smaller than the value of Z-clearance in that point. the sum and stands all the measure allow with a wetwork with the speed at which to move along the retract path

+RETRACT SPEED:

-RETRACT TYPE: 0.
-NORMAL
+- 0. NORMAL RETRACT TYPE:

 - 1. BACK

 - 2. SQUARE BACK

 - 3. FORWARD

 - 4. SQUARE FORWARD